FC Schalke 04: Fan Club Association

 Schalke 04 Fan Club Association (SFCV) is an umbrella organization which, according to their own statement, has an estimated 1,500 fan clubs.
 Of those listed by the SFCV, 860 Schalke 04 fan clubs in October 2012 were divided geographically as follows: an estimated 200 were in Ruhr, 360 in the rest of North Rhine-Westphalia and 300 in the other federal states.
 A member of the board of SFCV has a permanent seat on the board of FC Schalke 04 and in 2013 SFCV merged with the "Ultras Gelsenkirchen" and later the supporters' club, Schalke Fan-Initiative eV with several members of strong fan groups from the SFCV, as is clear from the merger of the SFCV with the fan section of S04 has not adequately represented the fan interests.

 Friendships

 The fan-base of Schalke is connected, in a friendly way, with the supporters of 1.
-FC Nürnberg and Dutch club Twente.
+FC Nürnberg, Dutch club Twente, Vardar Skopie from North Macedonia, Spanish Club Sevilla F.C., Scottish club Heart of Midlothian and Polish club Górnik Zabrze.
 The friendship with Nürnberg is the oldest connection between two fan-bases in Germany.
 Before a match between both clubs, the official club songs are played.